-Learn from experts breaking ground on the frontier of XR development in the Innovation Track.
-Hear in-depth lectures and panels illustrating how augmented, virtual, and mixed reality has the power to influence how we connect and engage with the world around us.
-Be inspired by innovative applications of immersive experiences across industries including construction, retail & commercial, industrial design, and more.
+Learn from experts breaking ground in AR and VR development in the Innovation Track.
+Hear in-depth lectures and panels illustrating how XR has the power to influence how we connect and engage with the world around us, inspired by leaders in aerospace, data visualization, games, museums, and more.
+Learn practical approaches to immersive design and UX challenges.

 Since the onset of consumer virtual reality, room-scale VR experiences have expanded beyond the living room and into virtually every industry.
 Since pioneering early standards for VR interaction, Owlchemy Labs has new insights about the latest best practices for room-scale VR.
 Learn from the team behind 'Job Simulator', 'Rick and Morty: Virtual Rick-ality', and the upcoming 'Vacation Simulator' as they cover several topics - including advanced interaction with objects and characters, zone-based teleportation, accessible design, and more - that anyone doing VR development can apply to their current and future projects.

 The augmented world is rich with data but obscured by fragmentation, and it grows every day.
 What the industry needs is a way to pull everything together so designers can communicate their needs in a way that form blueprints for engineers.
 Unity has been researching a solution they call "reasoning APIs".
 These "reasoning APIs" are a new AR technique: equal parts coding, puzzle solving, and adventure-game-style ingredient substitution.
 The Unity team has used it to turn weather into light, bridge the gap between devices, and more.
 Come hear about their experimentation in this area, and how to create your own!